mandrasch/sveltekit-wp-bs5/README.md

 - [ ] Try out Custom Post Types UI (has built in support for graphql 🥳)
 - [ ] Try out https://de.wordpress.org/plugins/headless-mode/
 - [ ] Try out yoast & graphql
+- [ ] Figure out how to exclude README.md from pipeline process, site doesn't need to be re-generated if I commit a README change 🌱

 ## How was this created?